colethecoder/chronological/README.md

 # chronological
 Chronological is a library to simplify access to the Azure Time Series Insights API.
 This project is a work in progress, feedback and pull requests are welcomed.

+Note: this currently only supports the GA version not the new Preview version.

 ## Download

 The latest release of the Chronological is [available on NuGet](https://www.nuget.org/packages/Chronological/)